- CATCH A CAT

 In accordance with requirements of the Americans with Disabilities Act (ADA), Chatham Area Transit has established policy and procedures for considering reasonable modifications to CAT policies and practices.

 To request a reasonable modification please click here for more information.

 Where do buses operate?

-CAT services travel throughout Savannah and Chatham County.
+CAT services travel through Savannah, Chatham County and portions of Garden City.
 The system map provides an overview of all fixed routes, including points of interest such as tourist sites, stores, and libraries.
 Individual route maps are included in each passenger schedule.

 Visit our Popular Spots page.

 What time do buses operate?

 Bus service is available seven days a week.
 Weekday and Saturday service starts at 5:30 a.m. and ends at approximately 1 a.m.
 On Sundays, service starts at 6 a.m. and ends at 9 p.m.

 Certain holidays throughout the year run according to a separate holiday schedule as noted in the passenger schedules.
 Buses do not run on Thanksgiving, Christmas, and New Year’s Day.

 Individual route service hours are based on ridership and differ for each route so be sure to check the most current schedule.